-Elmer Day is back for 2024 and this year will be an extra special celebration for Elmer's 35th birthday, with hundreds of events happening in schools, nurseries, libraries and bookshops around the country, and all over the world!
+Elmer Day is back for 2025 and as ever we will have hundreds of events happening in schools, nurseries, libraries and bookshops around the country, and all over the world!

-Everyone is invited to join in the fun for Elmer Day, and while the official date for this year's Elmer Day is Saturday 25th May, we invite you to celebrate at a time that works for you, whether that's sharing Elmer stories throughout the week before or hosting craft sessions during Half Term.
+Everyone is invited to join in the fun for Elmer Day, and while the official date for this year's Elmer Day is Saturday 24th May, we invite you to celebrate at a time that works for you, whether that's sharing Elmer stories throughout the week before or hosting craft sessions during Half Term.